 Fasted Rides and Two-A-Days

-Riding in a fasted or glycogen depleted state can be another way to train your body to burn fat.
+Riding in a fasted or glycogen-depleted state can be another way to train your body to burn fat.
 These rides are limited in that they need to be short or very slow.
 Fasted rides are good at burning fat, but won’t elicit a large training stimulus.
-Just be careful to not overdo it.
+Just be careful not to overdo it.
 Extend or high-intensity fasted rides tend to catabolize muscle—something you want to avoid.
+One word of caution is that the research indicates that fasted training has different effects on men and women.

 Tips to Lose Fat, Not Muscle